AIAUSA/goaia-sportsperformance/about.md

     #### WHO WE ARE

-    Athletic Trainers and Strength Coaches with the mission to reach Every through the platform of our professions.
+    Athletic Trainers and Strength Coaches.....

     #### WHAT WE DO